-Fiona Banner: For the latest Duveens Commission at Tate Britain, Fiona Banner installs a large new work that reflects her continuing interest in war and the language that surrounds it.
+Fiona Banner installs a large new work at Tate Britain, which reflects her continuing interest in war and the language that surrounds it

 The default take on Fiona Banner’s work is that it’s “about” language.
 Given that she has made punctuation marks into glowing neons and weighty bronzes, has handwritten start-to-finish running commentaries on Hollywood blockbusters, sexually explicit films and the bodies of life models, and fashioned an ersatz alphabet from fragmented images of fighter planes, that’s not an entirely unwarranted assessment.
 It is, however, a partial one, obscuring the poetics and acuity of the Merseyside-born artist’s practice, whose insights arise between laterally connected points of reference.
 Words and how they fail us, yes, but also war, pornography and the vulnerable human body.